hfboyce/tableau_course/_sources/lessons/tableau1.md

 You can also use [Tableau public](https://public.tableau.com/en-us/s/) which is a free version of Tableau that allows you to use most of the software functions.
 The biggest downside is it does not let you save your work locally.

-When you open this, you'll be greated with the home screen.
+When you open it, you'll be greeted with the home screen.
 I have a few projects already on the go but you'll have your own as well.

 <img src="imgs/home.png"  width = "85%" alt="404 image" />